 Please note that the Work-Study Program is an opportunity to earn funds by working.
 Eligible students are not required to work nor are jobs guaranteed under the Work-Study Program.
-However, students must find employment and work under the program if they intend to acquire work-study funds.
-The Career Planning and Placement Office assists all students seeking employment including those who establish work-study eligibility.
+However, students must find employment and work under the program if they intend to earn work-study funds.
+The Career Planning and Placement office assists all students seeking employment including those who qualify for work/study.

-While applications for financial aid are encouraged anytime, students who have all their documents submitted to the Financial Aid Office by March 1, 1984 will be considered first for the funds that will be available for the academic year starting in September, 1984.
+While applications for financial aid are encouraged anytime, students who have all their documents submitted to the Financial Aid Office by March 1, 1985 will be considered first for the funds that will be available for the academic year starting in September, 1985.